6SHIHAB9/Cognitive-Local-First-AI-Assistant/README.md

 ---

-### Answer Generation
+## Answer Generation

 When a question passes validation:

 1. Relevant chunks are retrieved using vector similarity
-2. Individual sentences are filtered and cleaned
+2. Individual sentences are filtered, cleaned, and deduplicated
 3. A language model rewrites the allowed sentences

 **Rules:**
-- The model may rephrase and merge sentences
+- The model may rephrase, merge, and simplify sentences
 - No new information may be introduced
-- All facts must come directly from the vault
+- All facts must be directly supported by the vault content

 If a valid answer cannot be produced, the assistant responds with:

 I don't have that information in my vault yet.

+yaml
+Copy code

 ---